kamranahmedse/tab-switcher/README.md

     <img width="600" src="http://i.imgur.com/2EVTmo1.png" text-align="center">
 </p>

-> Switch between the opened tabs in a flash
+> Switch between the opened tabs in the blink of an eye

 ## Preface